formatBCE/Random-snippets/README.md

 - action button: works, multifunctional, based on PE logic

 ### ToDo
 - software mute switch.
-Software triggering works, but state read doesn't work so far (needs custom ESPHome component for reading mute status with i2c)
+Software triggering works, but state read doesn't work so far (needs custom ESPHome component for reading mute status with i2c).
+Check [Arduino example here](https://github.com/respeaker/ReSpeaker_Lite/blob/master/xiao_esp32s3_examples/xiao_i2c_get_register_value/xiao_i2c_get_register_value.ino#L55) if you want to help
 - 48kHz bitrate.
 Right now the board works on 16kHz, but i convinced Seeed guys that we can try using 48kHz for better sound experience.
 They promised to deliver special firmware soon.
 Great guys!
 - hardware volume controls.
 Would be nice to have, but there's no pins left on ESP32...
 Thinking...
 - bigger LED strip.
 The problem is same as for hardware volume...